shapely/shapely/docs/manual.rst

   <LINESTRING (0.5 1, 0.5 2)>

-Note that the nearest points may not be existing vertices in the geometries.
+Note that the shortest line may not connect to vertices of the input geometries.

 Snapping
 --------